In how many ways can quantum information be split ?

-As is evident, in a realistic situation, for the splitting of an arbitrary multiqubit state, many parties need to be in an entangled quantum network.
-Keeping in mind the complexity of the multipartite entangled system, there will arise more than one way of carrying out QIS in a quantum network, given a fixed number of parties.
-This needs to be quantified for the fundamental understanding of QIS.
+\\In a realistic situation, for the splitting of an arbitrary number of qubits, many parties need to be in an entangled quantum network.
+Keeping in mind the complexity of the multipartite entangled system, there will arise more than one way of splitting and sharing of secret information, given a fixed number of parties.
+For instance, if a dealer want to split an unknown single qubit state $|\psi_1\rangle = \alpha|0\rangle+\beta|1\rangle$ ($\alpha, \beta \in C, |\alpha|^2 + |\beta|^2=1 $) among two parties, using a symmetric four-qubit entangled GHZ state, $|\phi_{2345}\rangle$ as a resource \cite{Hillery}, this could be done in two different ways as their combined state could be written as

-This point can be more clearly seen through the following example : For instance, the QIS of $|\psi_1\rangle$ can be achieved using a four qubit entangled channel in two distinct ways.
-Let Alice, Bob and Charlie share a four qubit GHZ state :

-In the first protocol, Alice possesses qubits 1, Bob 2, 3 and Charlie 4.
-In this scenario, Alice \textit{}performs a Bell measurement on qubits $|\psi_1\rangle$ and 1.
-Now the Bob-Charlie system collapses into an entangled state given by